 What does the smell mean?
 Gas smell depends on the food you eat and your digestive health.
 Soluble fiber found in fruits and vegetables may lead to gas, with a mild odor, but animal proteins like meat cause more foul-smelling gas.

 A foul odor does not imply anything by itself, but for the potential embarrassment when passing gas occurs at an inopportune moment.

 Excessive quantities of gas can be triggered by customs, food, and a few health conditions.

 You may not understand that you have habits that allow you to consume air frequently.
 You might burp a lot of it out, but a few can stay on your gut and eventually be published in the opposite end when you pass gas.
 Things that can lead to consuming air include smoking, chewing gum, sucking hard candy, drinking carbonated beverages, eating or drinking too fast, or sporting loose-fitting dentures.
 Anxiety may also make you swallow more air, resulting in more gas.
 You may try addressing these problems to determine if it reduces your amount of emissions daily.

-– Diet & Foods
+– Diet & Foods to help stop farting

 Most people today understand what foods will upset their stomach and make them bloat or pass gas.
 As an example, cruciferous vegetables, like broccoli and cauliflower, are typical gas-causing culprits.
 Eating lots of carbs, such as bread and pasta, can also cause Additional gas.1 Additional flatulence-forming foods and beverages include: